cosmos/cosmos-sdk/docs/concepts/simulation.md

 The Cosmos SDK offers a full fledged simulation framework to fuzz test every message defined by a module.

-This functionality is provided by the[`SimApp`](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/app.go), which is an dummy application that is used for running the [`simulation`](https://github.com/cosmos/cosmos-sdk/tree/master/x/simulation) module.
+This functionality is provided by the[`SimApp`](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/app.go), which is a dummy application that is used for running the [`simulation`](https://github.com/cosmos/cosmos-sdk/tree/master/x/simulation) module.
 This module defines all the simulation logic as well as the operations for randomized parameters like accounts, balances etc.

 ## Goals